 Do’s after house fire:

-- Limited movement in damaged areas to prevent spreading of soot particles
+- Limit movement in damaged areas to prevent spreading of soot particles

-- Placing clean towels or linens on upholstery, accessories and rugs
+- Place clean towels or linens on upholstery, accessories and rugs

 - Coat chrome surfaces with oil or petroleum jelly